-Botallack Mine: Certainly, this is one of the best known and dramatically placed mines in Cornwall.
+Botallack Mine: So, this is certainly one of the best known and dramatically placed mines in Cornwall.
 It worked from 1815-1914 producing a total of; 22,465 tons Copper, 14,888 tons Tin and 1,525 tons of Arsenic.
-The two engine houses on this section “The Crowns” were renovated in 1984 by the Carn Brea Mining Society.
-The upper winding house served the Boscawen Diagonal Shaft.
-Work started here in 1858 to gain access to the undersea rich sections of the mine far out underneath the Atlantic sea bed.

 In April 1863 this was the site of a tragic accident when the chain attached to the gig used for hauling men broke on its way to the surface.
 As a result, eight men and a boy sadly lost their lives.